zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

    one has a different meaning.

 :dfn:`Device Runtime Power Management`
-   Device Runtime Power Management (PM) refers the capability of devices be able of saving energy independently of the the system.
-Devices will keep reference of their usage and will automatically be suspended or resumed.
+   Device Runtime Power Management (PM) refers to the capability of devices to save energy independently of the system.
+   When enabled, devices keep reference counts of their usage and will automatically be suspended or resumed when not needed.
    This feature is enabled via the :option:`CONFIG_PM_DEVICE_RUNTIME` Kconfig option.

 Overview
 ********